sisterme3/Interview_Practice/README.md

 ***Remember that you have a short amount of code to show that you are a great developer.
 Everything counts.***

+***Good Code Properties***
+* **Correct:** The code should work on all expected and unexpected inputs
+* **Efficent:** The code should operate the in the best time and space complexity, including the asympotoic (Big O) efficiency and the practical real life efficiency
+* **Simple:** The code should be as concise as possible.
+It should be quick to write.
+* **Readable:** A different developer should be able to read your code, should have comments and implements things in an easy way.
+* **Maintainable:** Code should be reasonably adaptable to changes during the life curcle of a product and should be maintainable by another dev

+* **Use Data Structures:** You can create your own class(data structure) within a problem to make it easier to handle a messy set of data
+* **Appropriate Code Reuse** You can create reusable methods to clean up your solution to a problem
+* **Modular** Separate large chunks of code into their own methods to make the code more maintainable, readable, and testable
+* **Flexible and Robust** You can write for a more general case than a specific case
+* **Error Checking** Make sure you validate what the input is

 ***Test:***
 * **Conceptual Test.** Walk through your code like you would for a detailed code review.
 Does it do what its supposed to do
 * **Unusual or non-standard code** Make sure you check weird looking things, they are usually where the little errors lie